 Alberto, what do you actually do for a living?

-Juggling multiple projects, my main income comes from working at Close.io, a Silicon Valley Startup where we are building the greatest inside sales software on the market.
-I’m a sales executive, negotiating and closing deals on a daily basis.
-I joined the team two years ago and in the process, started becoming fully remote.
+Juggling multiple projects, my main income when I started working remotely came from a full-time position at Close.com, a Silicon Valley Startup building the greatest inside sales software on the market.
+I was a sales executive, negotiating and closing deals on a daily basis.
+I joined the team in 2016 and in the process, started becoming fully remote.

 Working from anywhere – how is it really?